In Florida, Facebook Friendship Alone is Insufficient to Disqualify Judge

 In summary, consult your jurisdiction's rules, statutes, case law, and ethics opinions to consider whether being a social media friend with a judge before whom you may appear triggers potential disqualification in pending or future litigation.

-For more information, please contact Janis M. Meyer or Joanna L. Storey.
+For more information please contact Joanna L. Storey